ICD is now SHRM-accredited! Earn PDCs for SHRM-CP® & SHRM-SCP® at all our conferences.

 Moody, ME 04054

-CANCELLATION POLICY: Should you be unable to attend for any reason, please inform us IN WRITING, prior to May 9, 2025, and a full refund will be provided; After May 9, 2024, a credit voucher for the full amount will be issued.
+CANCELLATION POLICY: Should you be unable to attend for any reason, please inform us IN WRITING, prior to May 9, 2025, and a full refund will be provided; After May 9, 2025, a credit voucher for the full amount will be issued.
 No credit vouchers will be given for cancellations received on or after May 23, 2025.
 Substitutions of enrolled delegates may be made at any time.
 Program content and speakers are subject to change without notice.
 Photography and Video Notice: ICD may take photographs and/or videos during this event for various marketing purposes.
 By registering and attending, you consent to capturing and using your image.

-Early Bird Rates End Soon!
+Early Bird Rates End April 18!

 Register Early & Save!